Time-multiplexed layer reuse for physical neural networks: Introduction

-In this paper, we introduce the Reuse of Layers for eXpanding a Neural Network (ReLaX-Net) architecture to increase the capability of PNNs.
-ReLaX-Net uses a small set of layers and switches between them at each calculation time step.
-A simple periodic switching strategy strikes a balance between parameter scalability and implementation complexity.
-When integrated into an existing photonic RNN, ReLaX-Net requires only the addition of switching elements.
-In general, there is no need to replicate nonlinear activation components or reconfigure the entire network at high rates.
-Furthermore, ReLaX-Net can be interpreted as a model representing an Intermediate-scale PNN, which is positioned between conventional small PNNs with static weights and the fully dynamic large PNNs of the future.
-Just as ``Noisy Intermediate-Scale Quantum computing" (NISQ) \cite{preskill2018quantum} is seen as an intermediate step towards general use in quantum computing, the ReLaX-Net architecture is mainly motivated with the limitations of near-future PNNs in mind.
+We present an intermediate model between Recurrent Neural Network (RNN) and Deep Neural Network (DNN) called Time-Indexed Deep Alternating Layers Network (TIDAL-Net) whose architecture increases the capability of PNNs.
+TIDAL-Net is based on weight-sharing via time-multiplexing.
+It uses a small set of layers and switches between them at each calculation time step.
+TIDAL-Net is motivated by combining the benefits of both RNNs and DNNs.
+When integrated into an existing photonic RNN, it requires only the addition of switching elements.
+Future PNNs should try to maximize the reuse of as many elements as possible, so that there is no need to replicate nonlinear activation components or reconfigure the entire network at high rates.

+Stepping back, we see the proposed TIDAL-Net framework as a model representing an intermediate-scale PNN, which is positioned between conventional small PNNs with static weights and the fully dynamic large PNNs of the future.
+Just as ``Noisy Intermediate-Scale Quantum computing" (NISQ) \cite{preskill2018quantum} is seen as an intermediate step towards general use in quantum computing, the TIDAL-Net architecture is mainly motivated by the limitations of near-future PNNs in mind.
+To truly compete with digital silicon-transistor based digital computers, PNNs will need to become reconfigurable and time-multiplexed to a much higher degree than they are now.

 The remainder of this paper is structured as follows.
-We provide an overview of the idea of time-multiplexing, and how it can connect concepts from recurrent neural networks and feed-forward neural networks in Sec.~\ref{sec:time_mulitplexing}.
+We provide an overview of the idea of time-multiplexing, and how it can connect concepts from recurrent neural networks and feed-forward neural networks.
 We showcase how time-multiplexing allows the reuse of hardware, and how it can lead to weight-shared architectures.
 We put particular emphasis on how time-multiplexing can differ between PNNs and digital networks.
-We then introduce the ReLaX-Net framework and explain its advantages in Sec.~\ref{sec:ReLaX-Net}.
-We demonstrate how reusing layers improves performance in a parameter-efficient way on image classification and natural language processing tasks in Sec.~\ref{section_performance_example}.
+We then introduce the TIDAL-Net framework and explain its advantages.
+Then, we numerically demonstrate how reusing layers improves performance in a parameter-efficient way on image classification and natural language processing tasks.
 Finally, we summarize this study and clarify current limitations and perspectives.